Newborn Prep Information

 -Dress baby in something that zips or buttons in the front.
 Do not dress baby in anything we'll have to pull over their heads to remove.
 We want to keep baby sleeping if possible.

 -Coming with a hungry baby is fine.
 We can start off your session by feeding baby.
 You’ll have privacy in the studio for nursing.
 Don’t do anything out of the ordinary as far as baby’s feeding schedule.
 We will break when he/she is ready.
 We plan for that time.
 And a full belly means a sleepy baby, so we allow them to dictate our session flow.
-If you're going to be late due to a last minute feeding, or any reason, just let me know your ETA.
+If you're going to be late for any reason, just let me know your ETA.
 I'm a mom of 4 and I completely understand what it's like trying to get out of the house with a new baby!
 My new mamas get all the grace on their session day!
 I want your whole experience to be as relaxing as possible...so don't stress getting ready.
 Just be sure to keep in touch with me.
+If I have any strict time restrictions that will limit my flexibility, I will let you you know in advance.

 What to bring: